Subito-it/SBTUITestTunnel/Documentation/Usage.md

 This will match if the query contains `param1=val1` AND `param2=val2` AND NOT `param3=val3`

+The `body` parameter can be used to match HTTP Body and also supports `!` to specify "inverted matches":

+	let sr = SBTRequestMatch(url: "myhost.com", query: [], method: "POST", body: "SomeBodyContent")
+	let sr = SBTRequestMatch(url: "myhost.com", query: [], method: "POST", body: "!UnwantedBodyContent")

 Finally you can limit a specific HTTP method by specifying it in the `method` parameter.

     // will match GET request only